mamba-org/quetz/docs/source/qeps/qep-001-user-permissions.rst

    admins = ["wolfv"]
    # users with maintainer role
    maintainers = ["btel"]
-   # users with memeber role
+   # users with member role
    members = ["some", "random", "name"]
    # default role assigned to new users
    # leave out if role should be null